Saturday, April 17, 2021

 This gives us 12 flux transitions to store these letters.
 On average, the same data encoded in MFM will have a 50% reduction in the number of flux transitions needed over FM encoding.
 The reduction in the number of clock pulses permits an MFM data stream to be read and written twice as fast, using a 2us window.
 That is why MFM-encoded disks are referred to double density and FM disks are referred to as single density.

 Double density data is typically written at 250kbits/second.
 "Single Density" and "Double Density" disks can be used interchangeably.
-The clock rate (500KHz) is double the speed of the data rate because every data byte is still encoded as two flux transition bits.
+The clock rate (500KHz) is double the speed of the data rate because every data bit is still encoded as two flux transition bits.

 In addition to the IBM PCs and compatibles, the TRS-80 Color Computer, MSX and the Amstrad CPC disk's controllers used MFM.
 The Atari ST and Commodore Amiga also use MFM with their double density drives.